yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/1 - Application Context.md

 Beans have to be created in the right order, that would be:
 - First must be the dependencies
+	- %% Addition from Udemy tests - [[2 - Configuration#How do you inject dependencies?|How do you inject dependencies?]] %%
 - Secondly the beans are created.

 There are two steps: